Opentrons/http-api-beta/readme.md

 # Getting Help

-For beta-related help, post on the [beta forum](https://community.opentrons.com/c/beta/http/6).
+Because these endpoints are experimental, Opentrons does not yet offer official support for them.
+We will be providing more official support channels as the API matures.

-For non-beta-related help, [contact Opentrons Support](https://opentrons.com/contact-support/) or visit our [Help Center](http://support.opentrons.com/).
+Of course, for non-beta-related help, [contact Opentrons Support](https://opentrons.com/contact-support/) or visit our [Help Center](http://support.opentrons.com/).

 # Sharing Feedback

-Share feedback by emailing beta@opentrons.com or posting on the [beta forum](https://community.opentrons.com/c/beta/http/6).
+Share feedback by emailing beta@opentrons.com.

 If you have any thoughts on the current API, or our [future plans](#future-plans) for it, please share them! **We need your help to make this API great. ❤️**